Doubleneck/Hillandweb2022/README.md

 ## Workflow and technologies

 This is a React/Node aplication with Redux and React Router, Jest and Cypress tests.
+Mongo Cloud for staging, local mongo and test db in Docker compose.
+Staging server is Fly.io.

 Application uses Amazon AWS S3 for images and LocalStack for testing/dev enviroments.
 Note: for running this application locally with Docker , you have to get your own AWS credentials for localstack: AWS_SECRET_ACCESS_KEY and AWS_ACCESS_KEY_ID.
 All the others needed are in user manual.